Bojangles Coliseum: 20th century

-Refurbishment and reopening (1988–2001)

-After the new Charlotte Coliseum opened in 1988, the original Coliseum was shuttered since the new building effectively took over all the original Coliseum's duties.
-However, people soon realized the original Coliseum was nowhere near the end of its useful life.
+After the new Charlotte Coliseum opened in 1988, the original Coliseum was shuttered since the new building effectively took over all the original Coliseum's duties, though it came quickly back into use as it was realized the new Coliseum, which could host over 24,000 for basketball, would be cavernous to host smaller and mid-sized concerts and events.
 Over the next five years, an extensive refurbishment was made to the structure.
 This included technology, infrastructure, and accessibility upgrades.

 Once reopened in 1993, it was considered as an alternative to the larger Coliseum for events that required less seating or overall space.
 An expansion franchise in the East Coast Hockey League, the Charlotte Checkers (named in honor of the original Checkers team that played at the Coliseum from 1956 to 1977), became the building's primary tenant.
 It also got its first name change that same year to Independence Arena.
 Color TVs were installed inside the concourse and a small restaurant opened for select fans in 1995.
 In 2001, the arena was renamed Cricket Arena in a naming rights arrangement with Cricket Communications.

-The Lost Decade (2005–2015)
+21st century

-In 2005, the Checkers departed Cricket Arena for the newly opened Spectrum Center (then known as Charlotte Bobcats Arena, but it would change to Time Warner Cable Arena).
+In 2005, the Checkers departed Cricket Arena for the newly opened Charlotte Bobcats Arena, now Spectrum Center.
 Due to this, the Coliseum was left without a permanent tenant for a decade.
 The building remained open as a venue for medium-sized concerts and stage shows which would not be suitable for the Spectrum, as well as high school and some college sporting events, along with local attractions.
 In 2008, Bojangles Restaurants, Inc., based in Charlotte, bought the naming rights.

 Questions about the building's future would arise in the years that followed, due to its age and lack of events.
 In 2012, the city of Charlotte began considering renovating the building itself as a multi-use sports complex.
 Two years later, another plan was announced with developer GoodSports that would add both a hotel and sports complex next to the Coliseum.
 Both plans ultimately fell through.